JeyHightower/Harmonic-Universe/frontend/DEVELOPMENT.md

 ### Build Process

-1. Run `npm run build` to create a production build
+1. Run `pnpm run build` to create a production build
 2. Verify that the build is successful
 3. Test the production build locally